yy/dviz-course/w11-geo/W11Lab.md

 ## JavaScript

 JavaScript is a programming language for the Web.
 You can learn the basics from [here](http://www.w3schools.com/js/).
-In HTML, we need to punt JavaScript code between <script> and </script> tags.
-And we can use it to change the html content.
+In html, we need to put JavaScript code between `<script>` and `</script>` tags.
+And we can use JavaScript to change the html content.
 Put the following code under the `<h2>JavaScript</h2>` tag in your html file:

 ```javascript
 <script>